 1. What is the bursary value?

-28-DAYS participation in the Global Focus Program (GFP) spent in various countries
+28 DAYS: Four-week Global Focus Program (GFP) spent in various countries

-3. Are there any other changes to the program?
+3. Are there any other changes to the 2023 program?

-5. What is the longest compulsory element of overseas travel?
+4. What is the longest compulsory element of overseas travel?

 The scholarship tenure is a total of 14-weeks over a period of two years.
 The longest compulsory element is the Global Focus Program (GFP) where scholars are away for four weeks.

-8. Why is 2022 the year to do a scholarship?
+7. Why is 2023 the year to do a scholarship?

-This recent period has been extraordinary, and there has never been a better time to research how the world has changed, and how agriculture can adapt to complex food supply chains, trade restrictions and consumer behaviour going forward.
+A Nuffield Scholarship is unique opportunity to explore the world to find new best practices, ideas and resources to carry back home.
+Scholars are renowned as being able to embrace change, being versatile and seeking innovative ideas – all of which are quality traits during uncertain times.
+This recent period has been extraordinary, so there has never been a better time to research how the world has changed, and how agriculture can adapt to complex food supply chains, trade restrictions and consumer behaviour going forward.

-9. How do I apply?
+8. How do I apply?

 Review all pages under “How to Apply” on this website to understand the scholarship commitments.

-Save the application form questions and prepare all responses.
+Download and save the application form questions and prepare all responses.